Assam Career - NIPER Guwahati Recruitment 2025

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Maximum Age Limit : 45 years.
-Age limits are further relaxable altogether for reserved categories as per GoI norms.
+Maximum Age Limit : 30 years.
+Age relaxation will also be provided as per GoI norms.

 How to apply :

-Candidates may apply online for the above posts through the website https://niperguwahati.ac.in/
+Candidates may apply online for the above posts altogether through the website https://niperguwahati.ac.in/

 Detailed Advertisement : Click Here